Petty Cash Book – Meaning, Cash Book Vs petty cash Book

 - It saves the chief cashiers time since a junior handles these petty payments.

-- It saves labour to a considerable extent as it enables the monthly totals to be posted to ledger instead of daily details.
+- It saves labour to a considerable extent as it enables the monthly totals to be posted to the ledger instead of daily details.

 - It develops and trains young staff.